IanLKaplan/javaorc/README.md

 module hive.storage.api reads package org.apache.hadoop.fs from both hadoop.hdfs.client and hadoop.common
 module org.apache.commons.lang3 reads package org.apache.hadoop.fs from both hadoop.hdfs.client and hadoop.common
 ```
+Other than cleaning up libraries (which is not possible when using third party libraries), there seems to be no solution to the split library problem.

-Unfortunately it is not uncommon for legacy libraries to include components that are also included in other jars that provide neccessary software.
-The strict insistence in the Java module feature that a component be provided by one and only one jar means that Java modules are useless in may cases.
+Legacy libraries often include components that are also included in other jars that provide neccessary software.
+The strict insistence in the Java module feature that a component be provided by one and only one jar means that Java modules are useless for _javaorc_ and, I suspect, many other software components.

 ## Test Code